-Amphoric Respiration.-A variety of cavernous respiration characterized by a musical intonation resembling the sound produced by blowing over the mouth of an empty phial.
+Amphoric Respiration.-A variety of cav ernous respiration characterized by a musical intonation resembling the sound produced by blowing over the mouth of an empty phial.
 Denotes generally pneumo-thorax and perforation of lung, but sometimes due to a tuberculous cavity with rigid walls.

-ADVENTITIOUS SOUNDS, OR RALES, PRODUCED WITHIN THE AIR-CELLS, BRONCHIAL TUBES, PULMONARY CAVITIES, AND THE PLEUKAL SAC.
+ADVENTITIOUS SOUNDS, OR RÂLES, PRODUCED WITHIN THE AIR-CELLS, BRONCHIAL TUBES, PULMONARY CAVITIES, AND THE PLEURAL SAC.

 Crepitant Rale.-A dry, very fine, crackling sound, heard only with the act of inspiration, and, if heard in only a part of this act, always confined to the latter part.
 Almost pathognomonic of pneumonia.
 Heard especially in the first stage of that disease.
 Occasionally incident to ædema of the lungs and to hæmoptysis.
-Produced within the air vesicles and bronchioles.
+Produced within either the air vesicles or bronchioles.
+If the pulmonary structure be solidified, this râle is high in pitch, and it is comparatively low if there be no solidification.